 Miracle on Liberty Street

-Patrons of the Mchigan Theater’s 2006 Holiday Classic Film Series were treated to some outstanding child performances—Peter Billingsley in A Christmas Story, the Bailey children in It’s a Wonderful Life, and the miraculous poignance of Peggy Ann Garner in A Tree Grows in Brooklyn.
+Patrons of the Michigan Theater’s 2006 Holiday Classic Film Series were treated to some outstanding child performances—Peter Billingsley in A Christmas Story, the Bailey children in It’s a Wonderful Life, and the miraculous poignancy of Peggy Ann Garner in A Tree Grows in Brooklyn.

 On December 17, visitors enjoyed the serious innocence of a very young Natalie Wood in the 1947 version of Miracle on 34th Street.
 The crowd also laughed at the wonderful Oscar-winning performance of Edmund Gwenn as Kris Kringle.